soicho/soicho.github.io/_posts/2019-11-10-why-I-started-blogging.markdown

-I cannot be satisfied just with the fact that _"Because I am skillful!"
+I cannot be satisfied just with the fact that

+_"Because I am skillful!"_
 :sunglasses::sunglasses::sunglasses:

-_"Because there are many job demands requiring those tools and I need to get a job to earn my living expense!"
+_"Because there are many job demands requiring those tools and I need to get a job to earn my living expense!"_
 :money_mouth_face::money_mouth_face::money_mouth_face:

-I know I know, but that is not enough.
+It is not enough.
 I want to know
 "Why business analytics"
 "How business analytics"
-"Exactly which area in business analytics"

 That's why I stared this blog.
+To understand more deeply by posting regularly, to share what I understood with people.
-I want to post not only codes and skills I learned but explain not only to me but also to all of visitors to help to understand in depth.
+I want to post not only codes and skills I learned but explain the meaning and how can we use in ourlive easily!
 Hope to help everyone, cause BA is too broad and life is too short, right?
 I believe that this blog can lead me to find out perfect load in Business Analytics area and Business Analytics itself.